ALERT – I made a mistake. I did not research enough of this “Natural Gas” issue.

 Cogent’s core innovation is the new process of Ionic Gasification, our unprecedented “molecular approach” to feedstock conversion.
 Hyper-high temperatures of 10,000 degrees Celsius are observed in the core of the reaction zone, 5-15x hotter than other conversion processes such as incineration, traditional gasification, and pyrolysis.
 Carbon vaporizes at these temperatures, breaking down completely into gaseous carbon atoms.
 Once immersed in the Ionic Gasification zone, waste spontaneously breaks all the way down to individual atoms, yielding complete single-step conversion to clean synthesis gas (syngas) that contains virtually no byproducts, long-chain hydrocarbons, toxins, or harmful elements.

-Because of the extremely high heat and processing efficiency of the Ionic Gasifier technology, the HelioStorm Gasifier can be fed any kind of feedstock.
-Any type of material can be processed, with no sorting required.
+Because of the extremely high heat and processing efficiency of the Ionic Gasifier technology, the HelioStorm Gasifier is fed any kind of feedstock.
+Any type of material is processed, with no sorting required.
 The system has been tested on feedstocks as varied as biomass, municipal solid waste, pyrolysis oil, and waste coal.

 Regardless of the input, the output from the HelioStorm Gasifier is a clean, energy-containing synthesis gas (syngas) comprised primarily of hydrogen and carbon monoxide, and free of other byproducts, long-chain hydrocarbons, and contaminants.
-The ratio of hydrogen to carbon monoxide can be varied to the desired composition depending on the feedstock, processing conditions, and post-processing adjustments.
+The ratio of hydrogen to carbon monoxide will vary to the desired composition depending on the feedstock, processing conditions, and post-processing adjustments.
 HelioStorm-based systems then utilize this syngas as a fuelstock for systems that generate electricity, liquid fuels, hydrogen, and valuable chemicals that clients either use or sell.

 Farms, Hospitals, Industrial Parks, Remote Communities, to name just a few…….

-Do you know a city that is ready for this technology?
+Do you know a city, community, building that is ready for this technology?

 Harvesting Waste Ideas.
 Waste Rushes?
 NOW!